Geography of Malaysia: Forests

-Malaysian forests can be categorised as tropical rainforest.
-Approximately 58.2% of Malaysian land is covered by forest.
-A large amount of lowland forest present below an altitude of 760 m.
-East Malaysia, like most of Borneo, was formerly covered with Borneo lowland rain forests with over 2000 tree species.
+Malaysian forests can be categorised as tropical rainforests.
+Approximately 58.2% of Malaysia's land is covered by forest.
+A large amount of lowland forest is present below an altitude of 760 m.
+East Malaysia, like most of Borneo, was formerly covered by the Borneo lowland rain forests with over 2000 tree species.
 However, much of it has been cleared, due to the increase in logging since the 1960s and the increase of shifting cultivation.
 Over 80% of Sarawak's forests have been felled, and the logging throughout East Malaysia has polluted waterways, increased erosion, and damaged agriculture.
 Some state governments have now taken measures to halt the degradation of the rainforest.

-Malaysia's rainforest's are made of a variety of types, mainly dipterocarp, swamps, and mangroves.
+Malaysia's rainforests are made of a variety of types, mainly dipterocarp, swamps, and mangroves.
 The majority of the forest is dipterocarp forests.
 Dipterocarps species are centred in Malaysia.
 There are over 1425 km2 of mangroves in Malaysia.
 Some areas are designated as forest reserves, state parks, or national parks.
-The management of these reserves as under control of the Department of Wildlife and National Park, the Forest Department of Sarawak, the Sabah Forestry Department, Sabah Foundation, and Sabah Parks.
-As of 2000, there are two World Heritage Sites under the natural category – Kinabalu National Park and Gunung Mulu National Park.
+The management of these reserves is done by the Department of Wildlife and National Park, the Forest Department of Sarawak, the Sabah Forestry Department, the Sabah Foundation, and Sabah Parks.
+As of 2000, there are two World Heritage Sites under the natural category – Kinabalu Park and Gunung Mulu National Park.